vethavikashini-cr/EECS6893_FinalProject_Team15/README.md

 Comparatively analyzing their accuracies to glean an understanding of their performance

 ## Data
+### Twitter Data

-### Twitter Data: Twscrape: An open-source library that scrapes relevant tweets according to company.
+Twscrape: An open-source library that scrapes relevant tweets according to company.
 Data is fetched using 25 API calls company-wise for each day by filtering out any links, media, and replies.

 ### Preprocessing pipeline